Fukuoka Subway 3000 series

 The Fukuoka Subway 3000 series and 3000A series (福岡市交通局3000系・3000A系) are electric multiple unit train types operated by Fukuoka City Transportation Bureau on the Nanakuma Line in Fukuoka, Japan.

 Design

 The exterior was designed by the German industrial designer Alexander Neumeister.
 Each side of the cars is equipped with three pairs of doors.
 The bodyside is white with a small light-green line which runs from the front along the top of the windows.
 This represents the ridge of Mount Abura (located in Jōnan-ku, Sawara-ku and Minami-ku, Fukuoka).
 Muromi River (located in Nishi-ku and Sawara-ku, Fukuoka) is represented by a light blue stripe along the bottom of the train.
 There is an emergency door at each end of the train.

+Formation

+As of February 2024, the 3000 series fleet consists of 21 four-car sets.
+They are formed as follows with all cars being motored.

 Equipment

 Trainsets consist of four cars, all motored.
 The trains are equipped with ATO and can be operated unmanned, but driver-only operation is used.
 The trains use Insulated-gate bipolar transistor (IGBT), a variable-frequency drive system, and LED train destination indicator panels.
 All cars are air-conditioned.